PetarSimonovic/MERN_crib_sheet/README.md

 ```

-Once installed, make sure that react is on a different port to the back-end (ie, in example above the port is 3000 for the backend)
+Once installed, make sure that react is on a different port to the back-end (ie, in example above the port is 8000 for the backend - React uses 3000 as default)

 Run ```yarn start``` in the client folder and the React default page should load.